chuigda/pilang/pilang/doc/intern/gast.md

 attached semantics information.
 Rather, it is on your own to correctly pass them when creating nodes with utility functions.

-## Traversing GAST productions
-> FIXME: GAST traversing is not finished.

 ## Extending GAST structure
-> FIXME: GAST traversing is not finished.
 To add a new kind of AST node for GAST, for example, you want a kind of node which have 4 children and 2 pieces of extra data: